-Select [IS Mode], then press the the buttons to select a setting.

-- [Continuous]: The image stabilization is always on.
+- Select [IS Mode], then press the ◀▶ buttons to select a setting. - [Continuous]: The image stabilization is always on.
 You can confirm the result directly on the screen which makes it easier to check the composition or focus of the subject.
 [Shoot Only]: The image stabilization is only on in the moment of shooting.

 [Panning]: The image stabilization only works for the effect of up and down motion.
-This option is recommended for shooting objects moving horizontally. - If camera shake is too strong, fix the camera to a tripod.
+This option is recommended for shooting objects moving horizontally.

+- If camera shake is too strong, fix the camera to a tripod.
 When you attach the camera to a tripod, you are recommended to set [IS Mode] to [Off] to shoot. - When using [Panning], make sure to hold the camera horizontally.
 The Image Stabilization does not work when the camera is held vertically.

-Registering Functions to the $\Delta M$ Button
+Registering Functions to the 🗗 🗪 Button

-- Press the AV I buttons to select the functions to register, then press the () button. - When you press the Dix button, you can use the registered function or display the setting screen for the selected function. - Select TMx if you want to cancel a function. - When this 🚫 symbol is shown on the bottom right of an icon, the function cannot be used in the current shooting mode. - In ➡, each press of the ➡, w button records white balance data (p.
-73), and the white balance settings also change to ➡.
+- Select [Set △ w button], then press the button. - Press the ▲▼◀▶ buttons to select the functions to register, then press the (button. - When you press the △→ button, you can use the registered function or display the setting screen for the selected function.

+- When this

+Symbol is shown on the bottom right of an icon, the function cannot be used in the current shooting mode.

+- In ➡, each press of the ₾

+w button records white balance data (p.
+73),

+and the white balance settings also change to ➡.